grenom/getsysinfo/README.md

 # getsysinfo
-Getting system information in command line for zabbix with autodiscovery.
+Getting system and **hardware** information in command line for zabbix with autodiscovery.

 If you want to use this utility for monitoring (for example zabbix), conveniently store sysinfo.exe on public share with ro permisions.